A bit of history of the BMCF

 A feature of recent years has been the striving to reflect current trends in arts and culture as well as preserving the best of the past.
 Former competitors include the cellist Natalie Klein, pianist Alison Farr, and our Patron, conductor Peter Stark.
 The emphasis is on participation and enjoyment as well as adjudication, and this is reflected in excellent standards within a safe and friendly environment.

 In addition to the Committee the festival is fortunate to have the services of many volunteers who are dedicated to furthering its aims and objectives.
-We are grateful to the Town Mayor of Bournemouth for her continued support and, we are delighted to continue our association with the Bournemouth Symphony Orchestra through whom we expect to see a continuing reviving interest in our instrumental classes, along with the BSO Instrumental Prize for the Young Musician of the Year, a class which we hold on the Pavilion Stage in the evening of the Youth Choirs Day.
+We are grateful to the Town Mayor of Bournemouth for her continued support and, we are delighted to continue our association with the Bournemouth Symphony Orchestra through whom we expect to see a continuing reviving interest in our instrumental classes, along with the BSO Instrumental Prize for the Young Musician of the Year.